Frequently Asked Questions

 Is STEM-Light Prep Academy a school?

-What is the admissions process?
+What is the enrollment process?

 What do I need to know before I register?

-Additionally, we emphasize the importance of faith-based values, fostering a nurturing environment where students can grow both academically and spiritually.
 Our goal is to cultivate critical thinkers, problem solvers, and compassionate individuals who are prepared to make meaningful contributions to society.
 By combining rigorous STEM education with a strong moral foundation, we aim to inspire a lifelong love of learning and a commitment to ethical leadership.

 We do not offer IEP or Special Education services.